-A formal complaint is a document filed by a complainant, or filed by a parent or guardian on behalf of a complainant, or signed by the Title IX Coordinator, alleging sexual harassment against a respondent and requesting the District investigate the allegation of sexual harassment.
-At the time a formal complaint is filed (either by the complainant, parent or guardian, or the Title IX Coordinator), the named complainant must be participating in or attempting to participate in the education program or activity of the District.
+A formal complaint is a document filed by a complainant or signed by the Title IX Coordinator, alleging sexual harassment against a respondent and requesting the District investigate the allegation of sexual harassment.
+At the time a formal complaint is filed (either by the complainant or the Title IX Coordinator), the named complainant must be an employee of the District.

 A formal complaint may be filed with the Title IX Coordinator in person, by mail, by electronic mail, by using the contact information for the Title IX Coordinator, or by any additional method designated by the District.
-A document filed by a complainant means a document or electronic submission that contains the complainant's physical or digital signature or otherwise indicates that the complainant, or a parent or guardian acting on behalf of a complainant, is the person filing the formal complaint.
+A document filed by a complainant means a document or electronic submission that contains the complainant's physical or digital signature or otherwise indicates that the complainant is the person filing the formal complaint.
 If the District receives a formal complaint, the District must follow the grievance process below.